What is Dal Bhat?

 - Add water, and cook, allowing the water to reduce.

-- When your lentils’ coking time is up, your dal is ready to serve.
-Present with the rice, popadums, garnish and pickle.
+- When your lentils’ cooking time is up, your dal is ready to serve.
+Present with the rice, popadums, garnish, and pickle.
 The dal bhat is served in a small soup bowl as above.

-As you can see, there are no chilies, this isn’t traditionally a very hot dish and my kids always wolfed it down after a morning or day of trekking in that stunning Nepali landscape.
-Our best dal bhats came with a side order of delicious local greens, we’ve not yet discovered a leafy green that tastes as good.
+As you can see, there are no chilies, this isn’t traditionally a very hot dish but you could add to taste.
+My kids always wolfed down their dal bhat after a morning or day of trekking in that stunning Nepali landscape.
+Our best dal bhat recipe always comes with a side order of delicious local greens, we’ve not yet discovered a leafy green that tastes as good.
 Enjoy!